 So if you’ve been dreaming of making passive income and just haven’t taken that first step, realize that there’s no right way to begin.
 All you can do is get going and get learning.

-What other things do people need to know about passive income?
+What other things do people need to know about passive income and financial freedom?